tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 path1: /publishingapis.html
 ---

-Static site generators are a breed of website compilers that package up a group of files (usually written in Markdown) and make them into a website.
+Static site generators are a breed of website compilers that package up a group of files (usually written in Markdown) and make them into a fully deployable website.
 There are more than 350 different static site generators.
 You can browse them at [staticgen.com](http://www.staticgen.com/).
-The most popular static site generator (based on number of downloads, usage, and community) is Jekyll, so I'll be focusing on Jekyll here.
+The most popular static site generator (based on number of downloads, usage, and community) is [Jekyll](https://jekyllrb.com/), and it's the one I have the most experience with, so I'll be focusing on Jekyll here.

-{% if site.format == "web" %}
 * TOC
 {:toc}
-{% endif %}

 ## Jekyll

-Jekyll is one of the most popular static site generators.
-All of my help content is on Jekyll.
-You can publish a fully functional tech comm website that includes content re-use, conditional filtering, variables, PDF output, and everything else you might need as a technical writer.
+Jekyll is a Ruby-based static site generator, meaning it uses Ruby as the underlying programming language to compile the website.
+This site, my [blog](http://idratherbewriting.com), and the documentation for my past two jobs were created using Jekyll.
+With Jekyll, you can publish a fully functional tech comm website that includes content re-use, conditional filtering, variables, PDF output, and everything else you might need as a technical writer.

 {% include random_ad.html %}

-Here's the documentation theme that I developed for Jekyll:
+Here's a documentation theme that I developed for Jekyll:

 <a href="http://idratherbewriting.com/documentation-theme-jekyll/" class="noExtIcon"><img src="images/jekylldocumentationtheme.png" alt="My Jekyll Documentation theme" /></a>

-There isn't any kind of special API reference endpoint formatting here (yet), but the platform is so flexible, you can do anything with it as long as you know HTML, CSS, and JavaScript (the fundamental language of the web).

-Whereas the Swagger, RAML, and API Blueprint REST specifications mainly just produce an interactive API console, with a static site generator, you have a tool for building a full-fledged website.
-With the website, you can include complex navigation, content re-use, translation, PDF generation, and more.
+There isn't any kind of special API reference endpoint formatting here, but the platform is so flexible, you can do anything with it as long as you know HTML, CSS, and JavaScript (the fundamental language of the web).
+With a static site generator, you have a tool for building a full-fledged website using pretty much any style or JavaScript framework you want.
+With the Jekyll website, you can include complex navigation, content re-use, translation, PDF generation, and more.

 ## Static site generators give you a flexible web platform